Swift can be used on different platforms. The information below documents the current level of support for each platform.

 Continuous integration is a critical aspect of maintaining the health of the Swift project.
 Pull requests support (and for officially supported platforms) require builds and test to pass prior to the pull request being merged.

 Pull request testing hardware for a given platform are provided by various members of the community.
-Platform owners are responsible for monitoring continuous testing for master and release branch on Swift Community-Hosted CI or separate continuous integration systems.
+Platform owners are responsible for monitoring continuous testing for main and release branch on Swift Community-Hosted CI or separate continuous integration systems.
 Platform owners are responsible for providing or securing the hardware to support continuous testing on Swift Community-Hosted CI.

 Code Signature for Downloadable Builds